Travel offers Licata

 Falconara Resort

-A modern four-star resort located in an ancient hamlet between Gela and Licata.
-56 km far from Caltagirone and 60 km from Scala dei Turchi.
-It is the ideal destination for couples and families who ...
+A modern 4-star resort set in an ancient village, between the cities of Gela and Licata.
+Located 56 km from Caltagirone and 60 km from Scala dei Turchi, it's the perfect choice for couples and familie ...

 Licata